-While franchised passenger RUs may be incentivised to improve their own performance through their franchise agreement, under Schedule 8 of the track access contract, RUs also pay for delay they cause.
+While publicly contracted passenger RUs may be incentivised to improve their own performance through their contract with the Department for Transports (DfT), under Schedule 8 of the track access contract, RUs also pay for delay they cause.
 They do not directly pay the other operators who suffer the effects of knock-on disruption, but instead they pay Network Rail, because it is only here that the direct contractual relationship exists.
 In turn, Network Rail pays the affected RU, and over time and on a national basis this is expected to hold Network Rail neutral to the effect of these consequential liabilities.
 Freight and charter RUs pay for the actual knock-on disruption that they cause to other operators, whereas passenger RUs pay a fixed, estimated amount based on disruption to their own services.
 This means that passenger RUs could pay for more, or less, disruption than they have truly caused, which incentivises Network Rail to manage the impact of knock-on delays.
-Franchised passenger RUs are also able to claim additional compensation from Network Rail if performance is poor over a sustained period, the trigger being where network performance is more than 20 per cent worse than the benchmark on a moving annual average basis.
+Passenger RUs are also able to claim additional compensation from Network Rail if performance is poor over a sustained period, the trigger being where network performance is more than 20 per cent worse than the benchmark on a moving annual average basis.

-Freight and charter RUs may also select an incident cap (a cap which limits the RUs financial liability under Schedule 8) in exchange for paying an Access Charge Supplement.
-Freight and charter RUs may either select an option which completely caps their maximum financial liability for each incident under the performance regime, or they may select an option which limits their exposure to 30 per cent of the cost of the incident above their selected incident cap.
+Freight and charter RUs may also select an incident cap (a cap which limits the RUs financial liability under Schedule 8) in exchange for paying an Incident Cap Access Charge Supplement.
+Where Freight and charter RU delay incidents cause delays in excess of the chosen cap, any minutes delay above the cap are disregarded from the Schedule 8 regime, i.e. the operator is not liable to pay Schedule 8 for minutes delay in excess of the cap.
 Freight and charter RUs also have annual caps, which limits their liability through the performance regime on a yearly basis.
 The annual cap is reciprocal, so Network Rail's maximum annual liability is also limited to the same amount.